List of Sonic the Hedgehog characters: Amy Rose

 is a pink hedgehog and Sonic's self-proclaimed girlfriend, who is an energetic tomboy.
 Amy was created by Kazuyuki Hoshino for Sonic the Hedgehog CD (1993), although she appeared in Kenji Terada's Sonic the Hedgehog manga a year before.
 Hoshino created her in-game graphics, with many staff members contributing ideas to her design.
 Her headband and trainer shoes reflected Sonic CD director Naoto Ohshima's tastes, and her mannerisms reflected the traits Hoshino looked for in women at the time.
 Her fur color was red at first, and her skirt orange.
-The character had two other names in game previews: Rosy the Rascal and Princess Sally (a character in the Sonic the Hedgehog TV series and comics).
+The character had another name in early game previews: Rosy the Rascal.
+Additionally, due to a localization effort by Sega of America in the North American manual for Sonic CD, Amy Rose was erroneously referred to as Princess Sally.
+Sega of America made this choice to capitalize on the popularity of SatAM and its tie-in Archie comics, where Princess Sally Acorn was the prominent female lead—despite Amy Rose being a distinct Japanese-original character.

 Amy received her present design, with a red dress and knee-high leather boots, in Sonic Adventure (1998), courtesy of designer Yuji Uekawa.

 In the games, Amy is depicted as driven and competitive.
 She spends much of her time following Sonic to get his attention or make sure he is safe while demonstrating her affection.
 Series co-creator Yuji Naka said that Amy was designed "to always chase Sonic", but stated that Sonic "will not ever get married".
 An early character design document stated that Amy was also a high school cheerleader.
 Not possessing the speed or strength of the other characters, Amy uses a hammer to defend herself instead.
 In Sonic CD, Metal Sonic kidnaps Amy and Sonic must rescue her.
 When he does, Amy kisses him.
-Her voice samples in the game were made using the Yamaha YM2608's FM Sound Source module.
-Amy's first appearance in a Sonic platformer as a playable character was in Sonic Adventure; although the first non-flagship Sonic platformer to have her playable is Sonic Drift.
+Her voice samples in the game were made using the Yamaha YM2612's FM Sound Source module.
+Amy's first appearance in a Sonic platformer as a playable character was in Sonic Adventure; although the first game to have her playable is Sonic Drift.
 She is playable in Sonic Heroes (2003) and Sonic the Hedgehog (2006), and appears as a non-player character in games such as Sonic Unleashed (2008).